sammancoaching/website/_learning_hours/approval_testing_bdd/discover_formulate_lift.md

 ---
-layout: learning_hour
-theme: approval_testing
+theme: approval_testing_bdd
+kata: lift
-title: Discover and Formulate Scenarios for the Lift Kata
+title: Discover and Formulate Scenarios
-parent: Approval Testing
 ---
 # Discover and Formulate Scenarios for the Lift Kata